Sacre Cour de Paris

 Ladies and Gentlemen – Welcome to the Moulin Rouge!

-As I said at the beginning, it’s really hard to fit everything in when you go to Paris so a boat trip on the Seine is a great way to see lots of the city.
-Bateux Mouches is probably the most famous of the companies offering Seine cruises and are located on the opposite side of the river to the Eiffel Tower.
-It can get really cold in Winter though so bring a nice warm hat.
+However, we think a boat trip on the Seine is a magical way to see the city from a different angle.
+Bateaux Mouches is probably the most famous of the companies offering Seine cruises.
+They’re located on the opposite side of the river to the Eiffel Tower.
+It can get really cold on the water in Winter though, so bring a nice warm hat!

-Awkward moment when I captured the OTHER Seine River Cruise company in my picture instead of the one I was on! #NotAnAd
+Awkward moment when we captured the OTHER Seine River Cruise company in my picture instead of the one I was on! #NotAnAd

 1. Pingback: The Top 10 Attractions at Disney's Animal Kingdom